 Broken heart syndrome is a heart condition that's often brought on by stressful situations and extreme emotions.
 The condition also can be triggered by a serious physical illness or surgery.
 Broken heart syndrome is often a temporary condition.
 But some people may continue to feel unwell after the heart is healed.

 People with broken heart syndrome may have sudden chest pain or think they're having a heart attack.
-Broken heart syndrome affects just part of the heart, temporarily disrupting your heart's normal pumping function.
-The rest of the heart continues to function normally or may even have more forceful contractions.
+Broken heart syndrome affects just part of the heart, temporarily disrupting the heart's usual pumping function.
+The rest of the heart continues to work properly or may even squeeze (contract) more forcefully.